acurwen/System-Information/README.md

 ## Network Connectivity:

-To show information on a network connection, I used the `curl` and `read` commands.
+To show information on a network connection, I found the following command that specifically returned back the time it took to connect to a webpage in seconds: `curl -o /dev/null -s -w "%{time_connect}\n" (urlhere)`

-I used the 'o' and 's' flags to prevent the standard output of curl connecting to the URL from printing and to remove other information like speed upload or time spent and /dev/null as the file argument to ensure nothing printed.
-Then I used the 'w' flag to print out the value of the "time_connect" variable and save it as a variable called 'time'.
+- The -o flag is used to save the output of `curl` to a file (/dev/null) instead of printing it in the script's output.

+- Like in the command I used to get the public IP address, the -s flag mutes any output of progress reports or errors from `curl`.

+- The 'w' flag prints out the value of the "time_connect" variable specifically.
+Without either the -o or -w flags, the curl command printed out what looked like background site information of the site provided.

+I saved this whole command to a variable called 'time'. ` time=$(curl -o /dev/null -s -w "%{time_connect}\n" url)`

-Before adding in read, I tested this command with 'https://www.google.com/' google.com and got consistent results in seconds back.
+Before adding in read, I tested this command with 'https://www.google.com/' as the url and got consistent results in seconds back.
-Then I changed google.com to a variable called 'url' to be read from the user.
+Then I used the `read -p` command to read the URL or IP address from the user, saved it to a variable called url and then used it in the above function.

 Tested out google.com again, a page from Canvas and my IP address for my VSCode EC2 to verify this part of the menu worked.

 ![image](https://github.com/user-attachments/assets/2420688a-537f-4783-987f-ca124892b526)

 ## Conclusion